FAQ

 Q – What happens if the tenants are still residing in the home on the 6th day?

 A – Filing a Writ of Possession will be necessary.
 This requires going back to the precinct where the original hearing was held and re-filing for possession of the property.
 Once this is filed, it can take anywhere from 24 – 72 hours before the tenants are notified.
-The constable will contact us and give us a date and time the physical eviction can take place.
+The constable will contact you and give you a date and time the physical eviction can take place.

 Q – Does your eviction include cleanout and repairs?

-All information and images on this site are copyright and owned by San Antonio Eviction Services.
+All information and images on this site are copyright and owned by Texas Eviction Services.
 Information and images are being tracked - violators will be prosecuted.